How Journey Powered Up for Resurgent ‘Trial by Fire,’ Then Disintegrated

 New producer Kevin Shirley put the freshly reformed early-'80s lineup of Neal Schon, Steve Perry, Jonathan Cain, Ross Valory and Steve Smith through a rigorous wood-shedding period in the run up to Trial by Fire.
-By the time the album arrived in October 1996, Journey was working at a peak pace, able to put down nearly complete song takes live in the studio.
+By the time the album arrived on Oct.
+22, 1996, Journey was working at a peak pace, able to put down nearly complete song takes live in the studio.

 "The real challenge was, I don't think any of us were used to rehearsing as much as we did," Schon tells Ultimate Classic Rock in an exclusive interview.
 "But it turned out to be a good thing.
 We rehearsed for a good six weeks.
 That's a long time.
 We basically rehearsed everything like we were going to play a brand-new record live, with no overdubs."

 In this way, Trial by Fire wasn't just an attempt to recreate the sound this same fivesome once had on 1981's Escape and 1983's Frontiers, but to actually become the band they used to be – interacting live in the studio, trying as best they could to create first-take magic.
 "There's something to be said about that," Schon adds.
 "When you have the time to get everybody together like that and rehearse, you get very comfortable with the material, the arrangements."

 Shirley has said he wanted to hone Journey back into the well-oiled machine of their original era – when songs were often polished by the biggest groups out on the road, then arrived on albums fully formed.
 "There are some magical elements that happen with the natural feel of a band," Shirley told the Observer in 2016.
 "When you start to bring computers into the equation and are cutting things up all night and quantizing things, they can get very generic."